WHAT YOU SEE

 End of life

-Whether it can be recycled, how to do it, and if there's a take-back programme.
+Whether it can be recycled, how to do it, and if there is a take-back programme.

 🧺